AldaronLau/zoitei/src/vowels.md

 | ae / y' | s*a*nd       | saend / sy'nd                      |
 | {y}ie   | y*e*r        | yier                               |
 | y-      | *y*ear       | yiyr                               |

+### Note on ("bag")

+Depending on accent, it may be pronounced "baeg" / "by'g", "beg", "beyg" or "beig".
+Due to "ei" being only used in some northern midwest accents, it can be a stand-in when writing English in Zoitei for the speaker's chosen pronunciations.

 ### Similar sounds